iaintshine/resume/resume.md

 September 2012 - present

+Projects

+* Topware's Platform
+* Two Worlds II Online Backend
+* G2Liveμ

 **Backend Technology Solution Engineer, Better Reality**

 May 2014 - June 2014

+As a solution engineer I was working closely with the client by providing necessary documentation and expertise during the evaluation process of the backend platform for their needs.
+Custom solution was designed from the ground up exactly for their needs with scalability in mind.
+The backend system has a distributed nature and employs the microservice architecture where services can communicate using RPC (thrift) calls or can post events to global message bus with advance routing capabilities (rabbitmq).
+Services are discovered using seperate distributed service discovery orchestrator and all events in the system are audited by the central auditing service.
+User facing features:

+* Email and social registration, annonymous accounts support (full profile transfer possible)
+* Standard and incremental achievements with social comparision charts
+* Arbitrary data Geo - leaderboards with hierarchical data drilling (world, zone, country, state, local area, friends/social circle)
+* Advance privacy options (location, division restriction)
+* Location pinning - user might choose for which country one wants to play for

 **Engine Architect and Developer, Reality Pump**